barotto/IBMulator/README.md

 #### Integer scaling

-If you like the pixel art style of the early '90 (who doesn't) you might want to enjoy it with the crispiest possible image quality.
+If you like the pixel art style of the 80s and 90s you might want to enjoy it with the crispiest possible image quality.
 In order to achieve image perfection, in _Normal_ and _Compact_ GUI modes you can use integer scaling.